Hackuarium/simple-spectro/README.md

 |    Y      |  24    | Status
 |    Z      |  25    | Current menu

-You may change the parameter K, L, M, N, Q, R, V from the command line.
+You may change the parameter `K`, `L`, `M`, `N`, `Q`, `R`, `V` from the command line.
 To check a value just enter the corresponding uppercase letter (ie `N`) followed by `Enter`.
 To set a value just enter the new value just after (ie `N20` to set 20 experiments for kinetic).

+To retrieve all the data acquired in a kinetic, the easiest is use the `d` command.
+This will dump all the acquired data.
+Please take care that the data are stored in RAM and it is lost in case there is no power.

+The dump data will contains many columns.
+The first column corresponds to the time (in ms) since the device was started, the next columns correspond to all the acquired colors.
+The first line corresponds to the blank and the next lines to the kinetic.
+The values for each column is directly proprotional to the quantity of light that reach the detector.
+If you want to calculate the corresponding absorbance you need to substract to each value the corresponding value of the first row.

 ## How to make it ?